-Spa treatment rooms, on the other hand, are meant to be quiet and are often separated from noisy front-of-house areas by lounges and changing areas as well as closed doors.
-This is an important part of your spa design.
+Spa treatment rooms, on the other hand, are meant to be quiet, and are often separated from noisy front-of-house areas by lounges and changing areas, as well as closed doors.
 A high-traffic or high-turnover service, like makeup or waxing, may be located near the front of the house, as clients won’t be changing into robes for these services, and treatment rooms can be pushed to the back.

-If you can afford the funds and have the layout for two bathrooms, this will enable you to designate one for staff and one for your clients, which leads to a much nicer guest experience.
+If you can afford the funds and space for two bathrooms, this will enable you to designate one for staff and one for your clients, which leads to a much nicer client experience.

-In both salon and spa settings, where your staff is “on stage” all day, you will definitely need a functional break area where they can be relax for a bit.
-This will likely also house a full-sized refrigerator, stackable washer and dryer (even if you send your laundry out, you will still need a backup plan), and counter and storage space.
+In both salon and spa settings, where your staff is “on stage” all day, you will definitely need a functional break area where they can be offstage for a bit.
+This will likely also house a full-sized refrigerator, stackable washer and dryer (even if you send your laundry out, you will still need a backup plan) and counter and storage space.

 An office for yourself or management team is certainly important; without it, it can be difficult to interview prospective employees, meet with vendors, or just generally conduct business.
-The office is ideally located behind or adjacent to the front desk (reception desk), but the layout may dictate otherwise.
+The office is ideally located behind or adjacent to the front desk, but the flow of your space may dictate otherwise.

-Seek help on layout options from a design professional; not just an architect, but an interior designer who has done commercial spaces (as opposed to residential) and ideally someone who has designed spa, wellness, or salon spaces before.
+Seek help on layout options from a design professional; not just an architect, but someone who has done commercial spaces (as opposed to residential) and ideally someone who has created salons, spas or service businesses before.

-The best advice I can give is to not sign any leases until you have, at a minimum:
+The best advice I can give is, don’t sign any leases until you have, at minimum:

-- A firm salon business plan or spa business plan for what you will offer and what you can charge.
+- A firm business plan for what you will offer and what you can charge.

-- A test-fit floor plan so you know how many revenue-generating stations you can fit into your spa or salon space.
+- A test-fit floor plan so you know how many revenue-generating stations you can fit into your space.

-- Realistic financial projections based on your design layout.
+- Realistic financial projections based on your layout.

 - A thorough evaluation of your competitive set within the regional market, so you know what pricing and service levels consumers are expecting.